itsPG/os_hw3/README.md

 * Every command would exist and execute successfully.
 You don't need to worry about segmentation fault happen.
 * You may assume all inputs are leagal.
 There's exactly one " " char between every command, pipe, and argument.
 For example: the test data won't be `ls|grep c`, `ls -l|grep c`, `ls || grep c` ,nor `ls   |    grep c`.
 * You may create your FIFO in your installing script.
 And use a fixed FIFO name if you need to.
 * You just need to dup a "O_WRONLY | O_NONBLOCK" FIFO to stderr.
-If you successfully dup FIFO to stderr, the stderr outputed by commands will disappear.
+If you successfully dup FIFO to stderr, the stderr outputted by commands will disappear.
 If you dup a nonblock FIFO to stderr and this FIFO is not ready yet, the stderr may appear.
 That is fine for this homework. => i.e. In this homework, we don't care stderr disappear or not.
 * Clipboard command: `^` will only appear at the end of line. `>` will only appear at the start of line.
 For example: `ls | ^`, `> | grep c`.
 * Clipboard command: `^`(cut commands' output to clipboard) won't be a single command. (but `>`(paste) will).
 * You don't need to handle synchronization problem.
 Therefore, you may assume shared memory won't be written at the same time.